d0wler/DTMF/README.md

 # DTMF

-Generate a wave file with DTMF dial tones from input numbers.
+Generate a wave file that contains DTMF dial tones from input numbers.

 ## Getting Started